Osa2ma/movie-recommender/README.md

 - `data/`: Raw datasets
 - `models/`: Generated artifacts (cached embeddings)

-## 📈 Future Enhancements

-- [ ] Add user ratings for personalization
-- [ ] Implement collaborative filtering
-- [ ] Add advanced filters (year, rating, language)
-- [ ] Deploy to Streamlit Cloud
-- [ ] Add recommendation explanations
-- [ ] Support for more than 2 seed movies

-## 🤝 Contributing

-Contributions welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- TMDB for movie data and API
-- Sentence Transformers team for amazing models
-- Facebook Research for FAISS
-- Streamlit team for the fantastic framework

 ## 📧 Contact